Space

 What is a meteor shower?

-Meteor showers occur when Earth passes through the dust trail left behind by comets as they pass close to the Sun.
-The result can be spectacular displays of as many as hundreds of meteorites flashing across the sky like natural fireworks.
-Get tips on how to watch the next meteor shower.
+Meteor showers occur when Earth passes through debris left behind by comets and asteroids as they pass close to the Sun.
+The result can be spectacular displays of as many as hundreds of meteors flashing across the sky like natural fireworks.

 Where do meteorites come from?

-Scientists can tell if meteorites are from the Moon as their composition is very similar to samples brought back from the Apollo lunar mission.
-Martian meteorites can be identified due to their similarities to Mars’s atmospheric composition, which was detected by the Viking probe.
+Scientists can tell if meteorites are from the Moon as their composition is very similar to samples brought back from the Apollo lunar missions.

 How old are meteorites?

-Meteorites from asteroids are around 4.5 billion years old.
 Meteorites from the Moon are older than 2.5 billion years, and meteorites from Mars may be as young as 165 million years.

 A dark rock frozen in place on ice